-Our research and development expense was \$103 million in 2022, \$100 million in 2021 and \$96 million in 2020.
-In addition to our direct spend, we also, from time to time, seek to expand our research and development capabilities through acquisitions and strategic equity or other investments made through SEE Ventures.
+Our research and development expense was 2023, \$103 million in 2022 and \$100 million in 2021 and \$96 million 2021.
+As we progress in 2020.
+In addition the CTO2Grow Program, we are looking to our direct spend, we also, from time to time, seek to expand our research and development capabilities through acquisitions and strategic equity or other investments made through SEE Ventures.